Episode 05: Experience Design Week Recap

 And that’s maybe the real point of that story is that all of these things that have been part of our day-to-day lives for such a long time that are—have seemed in our heads fixed to the ground.
 They’re just part of the day-to-day backdrop.
 Now, with all of the technology and data that’s everywhere, like those things are pushed into our consciousness and people are trying to pay attention to all of it and figure out is this something that I should be paying attention to?

 Is there value here or if is the value that is relevant to me and what I’m trying to do, relevant to the people that I’m trying to help.
 So it just, it’s a harder problem now because there are a lot more things sort of pushed into our consciousness that we have to pay attention to.

 Andy Van Solkema: I think the biggest takeaway I took was from Cindy Chastain from MasterCard.

 She’s a senior vice president of customer experience and design, and she shared this entire journey that they’ve been on and the whole evolving nature of where they were to where they are was a common theme across the whole event.
 And the one thing that she had said was that, you know, an experience is, experience design is not a discipline.

-It’s the coordination of multiple disciplines through the artefacts that creates.
+It’s the coordination of multiple disciplines through the artifacts that creates.
 And I think that is, really has a lot of commonalities to everything we heard.
 It’s complicated.
-There’s a lot of things at play here, but that seemed to be the common threat.
+There’s a lot of things at play here, but that seemed to be the common thread.
 It was a fun event.